Devihem/SoftUni_file_creator_raw/README.md

-# raw scripts , nothing spcecial , only for text extraxt and file creating  / softuni courses
+# created to work , not to look good

-Tested on Windows  for Linux or Mac you must change the slashes for dir
+ raw scripts , nothing spcecial , only for text extraxt and file creating  / softuni courses Tested on Windows  for Linux or Mac you must change the slashes for dir